Mountain goat meat - a specialty in Ninh Binh

 Ninh Binh Mountain Goat

-It is impossible to mention Com Chay in this “sacred land of extraordinary people” without mentioning mountain goat meat.
-Many parts of Vietnam are known for goat husbandry but the most notable and renowned are the goats from the Hoa Lu – Ninh Binh highlands.
 Raised by farmers on the steep limestone mountains that “reach for the horizon”, the Ninh Binh goat are true mountain goats, grazing on the unique plants and herbs of these iconic Karsts.
-It is believed that this diet allows the goats here absorb the “essence of heaven and earth” resulting in a soft, chewy, and exceptionally lean meat.
+People believe that this diet allows the goats here to absorb the “essence of heaven and earth,” resulting in soft, chewy, and exceptionally lean meat.

 Preparation

 Left to sit for several minutes, the lemon juice breaks down any remaining toughness of the meat while the added herbs and spices serve to enhance the flavor.
-There is no need to recook and the meal is can accompanied by fig leaves, carambola, and a Vietnamese traditional soy sauce together.
+There is no need to recook and the meal is can accompanied by fig leaves, carambola, and a Vietnamese traditional soy sauce.
 The sweet and slightly chewy meat bursts with the gentle spiciness of chilli, galangal and lemon grass complemented by the harshness of fig leaves and carambola.
-Dipped in traditional Vietnamese soy sauce, the succulent mixture has been likened by some pundits to the emotional experience of a first kiss.
-Try it before you disagree!

 Cá Rô Tổng Trường- Ninh Binh Climbing Perch